equinix-labs/terraform-equinix-fabric-connection-oci/README.md

 As part of Platform Equinix, your infrastructure can connect with other parties, such as public cloud providers, network service providers, or your own colocation cages in Equinix by defining an [Equinix Fabric - software-defined interconnection](https://docs.equinix.com/en-us/Content/Interconnection/Fabric/Fabric-landing-main.htm).

 This module creates a Dynamic Routing Gateway (DRG) or uses an existing one, a private Virtual Circuit in OCI, and the l2 connection in Equinix Fabric using the Virtual Circuit OCID as authentication key.
 BGP in Equinix side can be optionally configured if Network Edge device is used.
+Optionally you can attach multiple VCNs to the DRG.

 ```html
      Origin                                              Destination